lex-node/governance/constitution/constitution.md

 ## 4. Pocket Network Governance

 4.1.
-Governance of the Pocket Network is an emergent phenomenon arising from the decisionmaking and activities of a variety of User demographics and other Persons, including:
+Governance of the Pocket Network is an emergent phenomenon arising from the decision-making and activities of a variety of User demographics and other Persons, including:
 * the Pocket Network Foundation;
 * the Pocket Network Council and Council Members;
 * the Pocket Development Company and other developers of Pocket Core and other Pocket Technologies;